marbl/TTT/README.md

 TTT stands for Trivial Tangle Traverser.
-This tool generates "not terrible" traversals(model sequences) through repetitive genomic tangles that somehow matches coverage and the read alignment.
+This tool generates traversals(model sequences) through repetitive genomic tangles that somehow matches coverage and the read alignment.

 For help run `./TTT.py --help`